Special Event Permit

 Special Event Application & Bylaw

 The Special Event Permit process helps to ensure that City of Abbotsford Departments, which may be required to provide services, are aware of and prepared for potential conditions arising from the event.
-The application fee for a Special Events permit is $100.
-Please also be aware of the applicable bylaws when planning your event:

 - Outdoor Special Events Bylaw No. 2513-2016